nic-hartley/ipbounce/README.md

 After that, any packets that the bouncer receives from the host are forwarded to the guest, and vice versa.
 This allows ipbouncers to be agnostic to the actual protocol being used over them.

+ipbounce is also version-agnostic; it accepts both IPv4 and IPv6 for control and connections.

 Specifically, ipbounce:

 - Listens for all incoming IP packets, regardless of protocol